 The Improvement Capability Development Program (ICDP) is a joint venture between the Department of Quality for Stanford Healthcare and the Stanford School of Medicine that was launched in Spring 2017.
 Through ICDP, Stanford Health Care commits to returning 1 to 4 percent of a department’s clinical revenue to help develop and execute far-reaching improvement projects, depending on engagement and outcomes.
-Although these funds cannot be distributed as a bonus to department faculty, they can support faculty conducting improvement work, including research and education related to value-focused care.
+These funds support faculty conducting improvement work, including research and education related to value-focused care.

 Objectives of ICDP